-Hikers rightly fear water next to their skin, be it rain, melted snow, or even just sweat.
-Moisture is a hypothermia multiplier.
-Stay dry, stay warm.
+Hikers rightly fear water next to their skin.
+Be it rain, melted snow, or even just sweat, moisture is a hypothermia multiplier.
+Stay dry.
+Stay warm.

 Winter Hiking Gear

-The right gear will certainly open up the spectacular world of winter hiking to you.
-But even quality gear can only reduce risks, never eliminate them.
+The right gear certainly opens up the spectacular world of winter hiking.
+Too cold to hike?
+Maybe not.
+Modern winter hiking gear goes a long way to protecting us from the elements.
+But Remember: even the best gear can only reduce risks, never eliminate them.

+Want to know what your hiking in cold weather outfit should look like?
 Here are some articles to get you started on gear for winter hikes…

-- Check out this comprehensive Winter Hiking Kit List and learn how to stay warm and safe.
+- Check out this comprehensive Winter Hiking Kit List and learn how to stay warm and safe

 - The winter hiking gear in these lists is additional to a basic mountain hiking kit which should always include The Ten Essentials and the correct emergency number!